Key Points:

 - The senolytic ABT-263 reduces structures in the ovaries called follicles, which may lead to infertility in older mice.

-- Despite this, senolytics are currently being tested to treat several age-related diseases.
+- Despite this, other senolytics are currently being tested to treat several age-related diseases.

 Senolytics are among the most promising age-reversal compounds.
 They eliminate senescent cells, which are associated with mediating chronic diseases like cardiovascular and neurodegenerative diseases.
 However, Chinese scientists have recently discovered that a senolytic compound called ABT-263 accelerates ovarian aging in female mice.
 These findings suggest that older women wishing to conceive should not take certain senolytic compounds.